 We follow strict procedures to ensure that everyone who works with our children is thoroughly vetted, keeping our children as safe as possible.
 On-going checks and ‘whistle blowing’ are in line with current policy.
 Several members of the interview panel have completed safer recruitment training.

 - Staff regularly undergo Safeguarding and Child Protection Training which is conducted by the Local Authority.
 They are aware of the correct procedures to follow which complies with the advice laid down in ‘Working Together to Safeguard Children’ 2018 and ‘Keeping Children Safe in Education’ 2023.’

 - Safeguarding and Child Protection is regularly the focus of discussion during our staff meetings to review policy and procedure.

-- All staff and volunteers are given a Code of Conduct which contains practical advice and guidance for safeguarding and child protection in school.
+- All staff and volunteers are given a Code of Conduct and Acceptable Use policy which contains practical advice and guidance for safeguarding and child protection in school.